rlridenour/jekyll-blog/_posts/2015-10-11-prayer-for-a-unified-church.md

 Forgive us for those times
 When individuality was more
-important to us than community,
+important to us than community...

 When being right was more
-important to us than being loving,
+important to us than being loving...

 When our own agendas were more
-important to us than your Kingdom.
+important to us than your Kingdom...

 When our own labels were more
 important to us than the name of Christ.